-I knew I had a slightly short right leg prior to a catastrophic low back injury 5yrs ago...looking at the saddle of my race bike you could see it...carbon fibre and titanium bent down, pushed down on the right side.
+I knew I had a slightly short right leg prior to a catastrophic low back injury in June 2016...looking at the saddle of my race bike you could see it...carbon fibre and titanium slightly pushed down on the right side.
 Little did I know what it might do to my lumbro-sacral region.
-Two months off work, three years of rehab exercises before the symptoms cleared until two months ago, relapse with minor disk bulge >>> rehab like mad and a course of Thymosine Beta 4 >>> all good but the niggles are still there.
+Two months off work, three years of rehab exercises before the symptoms cleared.
+In November 2020 relapse with minor disk bulge >>> rehab like mad and a course of Thymosine Beta 4 >>> all good but the niggles are still there.
 I have prescribed them for others and now experiment with a heel lift under the right foot for myself.
 Every case is different and I have written extensively about my observations of Short Right Leg Syndrome.
-Within two days of commencing the trial, good but unexpected results.
-Pictured are two and three layer prototypes constructed of 1.5mm fibre reinforced rubber sheet sourced from local hardware shop.
-The larger one for my open sandals.
-The others to go under the insole of runners or workboots.
+Within two days of commencing the trial on 28 January 2021, good but unexpected results.
+Pictured below is a prototype constructed of 1.5mm fibre reinforced rubber sheet.